kglw-dot-net/phase1/associated-music/index.md

 ---
 title: "Associated Music Projects"
+redirect_from:
+- /the-murlocs
 ---

 During the formative years of the band it would have been accurate to describe King Gizzard and the Lizard Wizard as everyone's side project; now, they are the nexus for a range of solo and side acts, peers, collaborators, and even a new generation of bands who draw from their influence.

-## Music Projects Of King Gizzard Band Members
+## Music Projects of King Gizzard Band Members

 Stu is the only member of King Gizzard not actively involved with composing music in other bands or solo projects (he does technical duties for some of these though):